edenlau/cupro/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

+## Disclaimer

+Summaries and analyses in this project are generated using OpenAI's models and may contain errors or inaccuracies.
+Please verify any generated content before relying on it.

 ## Running tests

 This project uses [pytest](https://pytest.org) for unit tests.
 Run them with